fralau/mkdocs-mermaid2-plugin/README.md

     B --> D[Server02]
     ```

-### Are you seeing an error message at the place of the diagram?
+### Seeing an error message at the place of the diagram?

 In recent versions of the javascript library (> 8.6.0), a pretty
 error message is displayed in case of incorrect syntax: